jsngn/steam-machine-learning/README.md

 # Jupyter Notebooks

+IMPORTANT: Please try [this fix](https://github.com/iurisegtovich/PyTherm-applied-thermodynamics/issues/11) if the notebooks don't load on GitHub.

 [steam_clean_data.ipynb](steam_clean_data.ipynb): prepares data to be fed into the models

 [steam_models.ipynb](steam_models.ipynb): evaluates a handful of models then tunes RFC